top of page

 Another concern is cooking and eating a reasonable distance from where you plan on sleeping…I make a change of clothes before bed, so I don’t go to sleep smelling like food.

-I keep my food and garbage in my car and have a huge bottle of ‘bear deterrent’.
+I keep my food and garbage in my vehicle and have a huge bottle of ‘bear deterrent’.
 The food is in that cooler in the back and I usually have a plastic bag from groceries for my garbage back there.
 Generally, I just think of them as massive raccoons (raccoons can be mean, trust me.) and take the same precautions.
 I’ve observed them, and had one saunter right by, but never an encounter worth mentioning.

 COMFORT PSHAW.